 There are many ways to define privacy.
-In this paper, we use the privacy categories described by Finn et al. [8]-privacy of the person, privacy of behavior, privacy of communication, privacy of data and image, privacy of thoughts and feelings, privacy of location and space, and privacy of association.
-In our results, participants mentioned privacy concerns falling into all these categories except privacy of the person (i.e., biometric information).
-In addition to considering the categories related to privacy, we also consider the dimensions of privacy described by Mulligan et al. [21]-the dimension of provision (how is privacy provided?), the dimension of harm (who is the threat?), and the dimension of scope (what are the social boundaries of privacy and what is its time span?).
+In this article, we use the privacy categories described by Finn et al. [13] privacy of the person, privacy of behavior, privacy of communication, privacy of data and image, privacy of thoughts and feelings, privacy of location and space, and privacy of association.
+In our results, respondents mentioned privacy concerns falling into all these categories except privacy of the person (i.e., biometric information).
+In addition to considering the categories related to privacy, we also consider the dimensions of privacy described by Mulligan et al. [31]-the dimension of provision (how is privacy provided?), the dimension of harm (who is the threat?), and the dimension of scope (what are the social boundaries of privacy and what is its time span?).

-2.3 Cross-cultural Differences Between the US and Europe
+2.3 Differences between the US and Europe

-The US and Europe are known to differ in their attitudes towards privacy in relation to society, legislation, and culture [28].
-In Europe privacy is viewed as a human right [12, 14, 16], whereas in the US it is the responsibility of individuals to protect their own privacy [12, 14, 28].
-Moreover, European nations have centralized privacy agencies and laws ensuring the privacy of their citizens [4, 12, 20].
-In contrast, the US does not have much legislation protecting the privacy of its citizens [12, 16, 28].
+The US and Europe are known to differ in their attitudes toward privacy in relation to society, legislation, and culture [41].
+In Europe, privacy is viewed as a human right [18, 20, 23], whereas in the US, it is the responsibility of individuals to protect their own privacy [18, 20, 41].
+Moreover, European nations have centralized privacy agencies and laws ensuring the privacy of their citizens [5, 18, 30].
+In contrast, the US does not have much legislation protecting the privacy of its citizens [18, 23, 41].

-Considering these known differences between privacy attitudes in the US and Europe, we believed that comparing these two groups would provide an ideal initial exploration into how culture might impact perceptions and requirements regarding group chat.
-Instead of surveying Europe generally, we instead chose a single locality within Europe-the United Kingdom.
-We chose to use the UK as our representative locality because we had a researcher from the UK on our team, and past experience has shown that studying users in a nation not represented among researchers can lead to difficulties in interpreting results because of cultural differences and language barriers.
-Obviously future research could expand upon these results by doing similar studies of other cultures, giving a greater view of how culture impacts perceptions and requirements for group chat; still, we believe that studying these two localities provides a helpful initial exploration of the topic.
+Considering these known differences between privacy attitudes in the US and Europe, we believed that comparing these two groups would provide an ideal initial exploration into how national differences might impact perceptions and requirements regarding group chat.
+Instead of surveying Europe generally, we instead chose a single locality within Europe-the UK.
+We chose to use the UK as our representative locality because we had a researcher from the UK on our team, and experience has shown that studying users in a nation not represented among researchers can lead to difficulties in interpreting results because of cultural differences and language barriers.
+Future research could expand upon these results by doing similar studies of other nations, giving a greater view of how national differences impacts perceptions and requirements for group chat; still, we believe that studying these two localities provides a helpful initial exploration of the topic.